Predicting Stellar Rotation Periods Using XGBoost: Discussion

 \section{Discussion}

 The main findings from this work are highlighted in \cref{fig:acc-iter2,fig:scatter-grid,fig:importance}.
-On the basis of the latter, the results show that the two most important variables for predicting rotation periods of K and M stars from the \textit{Kepler} catalogue arguably belong to the Composite Spectrum and the Global Wavelet Power Spectrum groups, and specifically are \texttt{cs\_gauss\_2\_1\_55} and \texttt{gwps\_gauss\_2\_1\_55}.
-After removing the Prot features from the data set, these variables were always in the top 10 in terms of importance and stood out from the rest of the features.
-They correspond to the central period of the first Gaussian fitted to the CS and GWPS for the 55-day filter, respectively.
-Not only these two predictors, but most of the CS and GWPS features with a non-negligible positive or negative correlation with the response are relevant to the predictive performance of the models.
+On the basis of the latter, if DS0 is excluded, the results show that the three most important variables for predicting rotation periods of K and M stars from the \textit{Kepler} catalogue arguably belong to the Composite Spectrum and the Global Wavelet Power Spectrum groups, and specifically are \texttt{cs\_gauss\_3\_1\_20}, \texttt{cs\_gauss\_3\_1\_55}, and \texttt{gwps\_gauss\_3\_1\_55}.
+After removing features containing rotation period values from the data set, these variables were always in the top 10 in terms of importance and stood out from the rest of the features.
+They correspond to the standard deviation of the first Gaussian fitted to the CS and GWPS for the 20- and 55-day filters, respectively.
+Not only these three predictors, but most of the CS and GWPS features with a non-negligible positive or negative correlation with the response are relevant to the predictive performance of the models.